Projects and Workspaces

 Imagine the following setup:

-• A shared server is defined in /path/to/my-workspace/workspace-config/servers.json.
+.auritefile is at/path/to/my-workspace/.aurite. - A shared server is defined in

 The framework will correctly resolve the full path to /path/to/my-workspace/mcp_servers/shared_server.py.